Veterinary medicine in the United States: Veterinary specialties

 As opposed to human medicine, general practice veterinarians greatly outnumber veterinary specialists.
 Most veterinary specialists work at the veterinary schools, or at a referral center in large cities.
 As opposed to human medicine, where each organ system has its own medical and surgical specialties, veterinarians often combine both the surgical and medical aspect of an organ system into one field.
 The specialties in veterinary medicine often encompass several medical and surgical specialties that are found in human medicine.

 Veterinary specialties are accredited in North America by the AVMA through the American Board of Veterinary Specialties.
 While some veterinarians may have areas of interest outside of recognized specialties, they are not legally specialists.

 According to a veterinary survey top paying specialties include veterinary anesthesiology ($389,105 median salary in 2008), veterinary ophthalmology ($215,120 median salary in 2009), veterinary nutrition ($202,368 average salary in 2008), and veterinary general surgery ($183,902 average salary in 2008).

 Veterinary technicians

-Veterinary technicians are the primary paraveterinary workers in the US and assist the veterinarian in the role of a nurse and in most other anglophone countries, the equivalent role is called a veterinary nurse), providing trained support.
-The requirements for technicians vary by state, but in most cases, technicians are graduates of two or four year college-level programs and are legally qualified to assist veterinarians in many medical procedures.
+Veterinary technicians are the primary paraveterinary workers in the US in the role of a nurse (and in most other anglophone countries, the equivalent role is called a veterinary nurse), providing trained support.
+The requirements for technicians vary by state, but in most cases, technicians are graduates of two or four year college-level programs and are legally qualified to assist in many medical procedures.

 Some states choose to license technicians, so that only people with appropriate qualifications are able to fulfill the role, but this is not the case in all jurisdictions.